Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	18. Kind of person most protected:  Wannabe speechwriters
 	19. Special categories:  Hypersmooth, Galactic Politics, Failsafe
 	20. Conversion potential:  Empire<->Panarchy (limited); Panarchy<->Commonwealth (limited); Empire<->Commonwealth (limited);
+46. Prenatal Education
+	1. Author protest:  I think this possibly should be Ancestral Recording.
+I wrote below that Ancestral Recording should be where the University is; I'm not sure.
+I don't see Prenatal Education as a 'real' technology unless it's a *Panarchic* technology, and the rest of what I write about it will probably explain why.
+	2. Mechanism proposal:  Does anyone remember those "listen to classical music so your baby will be smarter" ads?
+Those were common in the 90s, and as a classical music fan in childhood, they contributed to my sense that reproduction was being treated as the entire purpose of life.
+Sex was the authority I had to accept.
+This is... the gentlest, most harmless version of Prenatal Education.
+	3. Mechanism proposal:  Life-planning.
+Arranged marriages.
+Children being born for roles, quite literally.
+Possibly even caste systems and vertical eugenics (vertical eugenics is eugenics by lineage, ie sterilizing the poor, as contrasted to horizontal eugenics, which is eugenics via gene therapy).
+This tech is authoritarian.
+	4. Downside analysis:  People aren't THAT good at predicting their descendant's talents and preferences.
+I don't know how much I should need to say here.
+The mismatch stories are likely to be awful.
+	5. Mechanism proposal:  Pressing children super-hard can also achieve this objective.
+Like when I got math homework that took all night...
+Thaaat's the Commonwealth!
+The relative gentility of the Panarchy is why I'm drawn to preferring them.
+	6. Categorization:  History suggests that these regimes tend to come apart without violence as people move on from them, so... it's a failsafe technology.
+Sure, *the Nazis* took a world war to dismantle, but there've been a lot of life-planning, marriage-arranging conservative authoritarian societies that just got taken apart by their descendants rebelling peacefully.
+It's a nightmare technology because it suggests a dystopia for a lot of trapped children, but it's a failsafe technology because it comes apart with a whimper rather than a boom.
+	7. Bureaucratic waste analysis:  Very NOT literal.
+There's little bureaucracy involved in implementing this technology, and quite a lot of social strife that it opens up to make getting work done harder.
+Higher trauma burdens in subsequent generations cost a lot of productivity.
+	8. Liberation rating:  1/5
+	9. Protection rating:  2/5
+	10. Technological smoothness:  5/5
+	11. Technological extremophilia:  5/5
+	12. Stress/Boredom rating:  4/5 (Stressful)
+	13. Me-points:  -1/3
+	14. Kind of person most protected:  Matchmakers
+	15. Special categories:  Hypersmooth, Nightmare, Failsafe
+	16. Conversion potential:  Unknown

 ---